Lausanne, on a budget

 Best places for lunch in Lausanne

-Are you visiting Lausanne soon and want to know which are the best places to eat and drink?
-Are you new to the city and eager to discover the top foodie addresses?
-Check out my ebook – The Curated Foodie Guide to Lausanne which consists of a 4-day foodie itinerary and an insider’s tips on local life.
+Are you visiting Lausanne soon and want to know which are the best places to explore with your young kids?
+Are you new to the city and eager to discover its charms with your family?
+Check out my ebook – 48 hours in Lausanne, A Guide for Families with Young Kids which consists of a 2-day itinerary and practical tips on local life.

 Ouchy port, Lausanne